oneoffcoder/py-pair/docs/source/index.rst

 PyPair
 ======

 PyPair is a statistical library to compute pairwise association between any two types of variables.
+You can use the library locally on your laptop or desktop, or, you may use it on a `Spark <https://spark.apache.org/>`_ cluster.

 .. blockdiag::